WHAT TYPE OF SHOOTING DO YOU DO?

-> We shoot every Monday, Tuesday, Wednesday and Friday evening from 7pm.
-We are also open on some Thursday evenings and at other times by arrangement to suit peoples's work times and other commitments.
-Although we are flexible on which days you shoot, we do prefer beginners to shoot on Wednesdays and Fridays.
+We shoot every Monday, Tuesday, Thursday and Friday evening from 6:30pm.
+We are also open at other times by arrangement to suit people's work times and other commitments.
+Although we are flexible on which days you shoot, we do prefer beginners to shoot on Fridays.
 Most Tuesdays in the winter are reserved for matches against Minehead Club, either on our range or at their range in Dunster.

 ISN'T SHOOTING FROWNED ON THESE DAYS?